iRusek/Maze_Runner/README.md

 ### How is the challenge solved?
 Each cell in the maze is a location dictionary.
-Maze Runner will start running to paths yet undiscovered, using the Wall Follower algorythm.
+Maze Runner will start running to paths yet undiscovered, using the Wall Follower algorithm.
 Once getting close enough (45 cells) it will receive distance hints, and after 3 of those it can calculate the treasure location.
-From now on Maze Runner will run toward the treasure, still using the Wall Follower algorythm, "changing hands" in order to reach the target and avoid different obstacles.
+From now on Maze Runner will run toward the treasure, still using the Wall Follower algorithm, "changing hands" in order to reach the target and avoid different obstacles.